btk/pre-require/README.md

 **For Example:**

-Lets say I have 10 images named as;
+Let's say I have 10 images named as;
 - image1.png
 - image2.png
 - ...